eakarr/eakarr/README.md

 - All of my projects are available on my github profile

-- My portfolio is vailable: https://emirakar.surge.sh/
+- My portfolio is available: https://emirakar.surge.sh/

 - Ask me about **JavaScript, HTML**